 By fall 2021, NCSU will enroll 4,925 low-income students, a 6.5% increase over 2015 levels (300 additional low-income students over a base of 4,625).

 From NC State: NC State has a number of programs to help increase low-income access to a high-quality college education.
-In 2015, NC State joined the Coalition for Access, Affordability and Success, a free platform of online tools for planning and applying to college.
+NC State has joined the Coalition for Access, Affordability and Success, which offers a free platform of online tools for planning and applying to college.
 The NC State TRIO programs, Upward Bound and Talent Search serve 1,000 low-income and first generation middle and high schools students each year.
 The NC State Community College Collaboration (C3) is a dual-admission program between NC State and eight regional community college partners.
 C3 helps low-to-moderate income students who aspire to transfer to NC State after completing their associate’s degree.
 PackTrac is a collaboration with 10 North Carolina Community Colleges to provide academic training and advising to students passionate about agriculture with a desire to earn a degree from NC State.
 The Juntos Program helps Latino students succeed in middle and high school and continue on to post-secondary education.

 By 2021-22, NCSU will produce 1,400 rural graduates, an increase of 7.7% (100 additional rural completions over a base of 1,300).

 From NC State: NC State supports rural students throughout the lifespan of their undergraduate careers by offering programs and services focused on academic success.
-This includes the addition of eight professional advisors in the last three years to serve students and ensure timely progress toward a degree.
+This includes the addition of several professional advisors in the last few years to serve students and ensure timely progress toward a degree.
 The University Tutorial Center also encourages degree completion among these students by providing academic assistance for many 100- and 200-level math, chemistry, and physics courses, as well as writing and speaking support.
 In the past five years, the University Tutorial Center has diversified tutoring services by adding math and chemistry drop-in tutoring, along with academic support for the Summer Start program, which has resulted in a 20-percent increase in the number of students served.

 Achievement Gaps in Undergraduate Degree Efficiency